chelsey0527/TECHIN515_Final/frontend-demo/README.md

 # Install dependencies
 npm install

-# Run dev server with live preview
+# Run dev server with live preview (Browsersync)
-npm run start
+npm run watch

-# Create an optimized production build
+# Or make a production build
 npm run build
 ```

 ## 3. Contact

-If you have found any bugs in the Shuffle Editor, have any questions,
+If you have found any bugs in the Tailwind Builder, have any questions,
-comments or ideas for new features, feel free to contact us:
+comments or ideas for new features feel free to contact us:

 support@shuffle.dev